vault-thirteen/Hasher/ReadMe.md

 ### Notes
 Possible actions: Calculate, Check.
-Possible hash types: CRC32, MD5, SHA256.
+Possible hash types: CRC32, MD5, SHA256, Size.
 Possible object types: File, Folder or Directory.
 If action name is omitted, the default one is used.
 Default action is calculation.